Cohort Analysis use cases

 Product Launch use case

 A large apparel retailer has many specific customer segments that drive large portions of revenue for their business.
 Each segment has specific products designed and created with the segment in mind.
 With each product launch, they want to know how the new product has boosted sales to various cohorts over time.
-Using the new Latency Table setting in Cohort tables, they are able to analyze a given customer segment’s pre-launch and post-launch behavior and revenue.
+Using the new Latency Table setting in Cohort Analysis, they are able to analyze a given customer segment's pre-launch and post-launch behavior and revenue.
 Using this information, they can identify which products are driving new revenue and which are not gaining traction with customers.

 Individual Stickiness - Most Loyal Users use case

 A major airline derives the majority of their success and revenue from repeat and loyal customers.
 In many cases, their loyal travelers comprise the majority of their revenue and retaining those customers is critical to their long-term success.
 Identifying their most loyal and consistent customers can often be difficult.
-However, using the new Rolling Calculation setting in Cohort tables, they were able to analyze loyal customer segments and find out which travelers were repeat purchasers month-over-month.
+However, using the new Rolling Calculation setting in Cohort Analysis, they were able to analyze loyal customer segments and find out which travelers were repeat purchasers month-over-month.
 They were then able to target these travelers with rewards and perks for their loyalty.
 Additionally, by switching the Cohort type from retention to churn, they were also able to identify which customers were not repeat purchasers month-over-month and target those segments with promotions in order to re-engage with them and ensure they remain loyal customers in the future.